awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints.md

 # Working with endpoints in AWS Elemental MediaPackage<a name="endpoints"></a>

 An endpoint defines a single delivery point of a channel\.
-The endpoint holds all the information that is needed for AWS Elemental MediaPackage to integrate with a player or content delivery network \(CDN\) such as Amazon CloudFront\.
+The endpoint holds all the information that's needed for AWS Elemental MediaPackage to integrate with a player or content delivery network \(CDN\) such as Amazon CloudFront\.
 Configure the endpoint to output content in one of the available stream formats:
 + Apple HLS – Packages content to Apple HTTP Live Streaming \(HLS\)
 + Microsoft Smooth – Packages content for Microsoft Smooth Streaming players
 + Common Media Application Format \(CMAF\) – Packages content to devices that support Apple HLS fragmented MP4 \(fMP4\)